Product Support Frequently Asked Questions

 Note that running the GPS can put a sizable battery drain on your phone.
 I have easily traveled for 7 hour trips without any battery issues, however I would suggest when possible plug your phone into power.

 BE VERY SURE to turn off tracking when you are done with a trip.
-Remember that SWconnect runs in the background, so you MUST turn off tracking, or remove SWconnect from memory.
+Remember that SWTracker runs in the background, so you MUST turn off tracking, or remove SWTracker from memory.

 For those that prefer not to push too many buttons while getting started on a ride, you can enable Auto-track mode.
 With this mode, tracking will automatically start every time you start the application, whether it was backgrounded or not.
 Be cautions, because tracking starts immediately, and the GPS will be active.
 You can always look at the upper right corner of your screen for the Location Services arrow.